Agulhas Biodiversity Initiative

 Catalysts for conservation in the Walker Bay

-by IN THE OVERBERG | Jun 3, 2019 | Responsible tourism
+by Lesley Richardson | Jun 3, 2019 | Responsible tourism

 Established in 2003, the Grootbos Foundation had a vision of conserving the Cape Floral Kingdom and uplifting the communities therein – and has achieved this throughout the years.
 The Foundation creates sustainable project